MapsPeople/docs/src/searching/search-experience/search-experience-android.md

 ---
-title: Create a Search Experience with MapsIndoors - Part 1
+title: Create a Search Experience with Android
 eleventyNavigation:
-  parent: android-v3-guides-search
+  parent: searching-search-experience
-  key: Create a Search Experience with MapsIndoors - Part 1
+  key: Create a Search Experience with Android
-  order: 30
+  order: 10
 ---

 This is an example of creating a simple search experience using MapsIndoors.
 We will create a map with a search button that leads to another Fragment that handles the search and selection.
 On selection of a location, we go back to the map and shows the selected location on the map.